-Level I Prerequisites: Admission to Radiography Program, RAD 110, and RAD 123 minimum grades "C-"; both courses may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Admission to Radiography program, RAD 110 and RAD 123, minimum grade "C-"; both courses may enroll concurrently

 This course provides a structured clinical experience in the application of knowledge and skill in positioning the upper and lower extremities, chest, abdomen, spinal column, bony thorax, and selected contrast studies.
 The student will demonstrate knowledge in professional ethics, courtesy and empathy in handling patients, film processing and radiographic equipment.